SamukeloHadebe22/Traffic-Sign-Recognition/README.md

 # Traffic-Sign-Recognition
-A system that will identify road traffic signs alongside the road as the driver commutes.

 In this project we are aiming to create an application that will identify and classify road signs as the driver commutes and notify the driver in case they miss them to aid in avoiding car accidents caused by distracted driving.
 For this project we will be using Python and its multiple libraries to